 Going against the majority is the true way to make windfall gains in the stock market.
 This is one place where trying to fit in can be a giant mistake.
 Among the motivational quotes here, this one by Warren is probably the most famous one on this entire list.

 The truth is, this simple suggestion by him is extremely hard to follow.

 People in the stock markets love to look at the historical prices of a share and make buy or sell decisions.
 This approach is, needless to say, a loss-making approach in the long term and even in the short term.

 There can be shares that are at an all-time low and are still not worth paying for.
 There can be shares that have reached their all-time high and still be worth investing in.

 Philip Fisher’s motivational quotes are very popular among slightly more experienced investors.

 Robert is trying to highlight how important it is to try newer options while investing.
-Nobody ever made high returns in the stock market without taking risk.
+Nobody ever made high returns in the stock market without taking risks.

-In fact, the more the risk you take, the more you might earn.
+In fact, the more risk you take, the more you might earn.
 But then again, it is ‘risk’.
 The more risk you take, the more you might lose too.
-Rober advocates careful calculated risk-taking.
+Rober advocates careful, calculated risk-taking.

 Very smart people have tried to understand and predict the movement of the stock markets.
 And they have failed.